 The core curriculum is based on the recommendations of the American College of Cardiology COCATS training document.
 The program is designed to provide educational and experiential input from a broad range of specialty providers at Largo Medical Center as well as affiliate institutions.
 At the successful completion of the program, the Fellow will have received adequate instruction and experience to qualify for Level 3 skills in interventional cardiology.

 Fellows complete a I year training program with every month based in the cardiac catheterization laboratory.
-Working hours are generally 7 am to 7 pm, with pager call 10-15 days out of every 30.
+Working hours are generally 7:00am - 7:00pm, with pager call 10-15 days out of every 30.
 Fellows receive a total of 20 days of paid time off which can be used for vacation, personal needs, sick time and holidays.
-Fellows are also allowed a total of 5 days of paid time for continuing medical education and conference attendance.

 Largo Medical Center will fill two PGY7 positions each year.
 Resident candidates will complete the application provided by the Department of Medical Education at Largo Medical Center.
 Original or notarized copies of the Internship certificate and the Osteopathic Medical School transcript must be submitted with the application and other required documentation.
 In addition, three letters of recommendation, including one from the Program Director of the Cardiology Residency Program, must be provided.
 A minimum of three evaluations from cardiology attendings, for rotations spent on their services, also must be provided.